aya1e1/COMP208-Real-Time-Football-Match-Tracking-and-Alert-System/README.md

 To do:

-- Correct data parsing for leagues in data_sync.py (logo + country not passed through)
+- <s>Correct data parsing for leagues in data_sync.py (logo + country not passed through)--
-    - Then, pass through the league logo in the API (fixture() function)
+    - --Then, pass through the league logo in the API (fixture() function)--
-        - Add the league logo to fixture_view.html
+        - --Add the league logo to fixture_view.html--</s> Done

 - Fix frontend homepage
 - Add player pages